BraulioV/Truffle-dog/README.md

     * ___actTURN_L___ and ___actTURN_R___: both actions will produce an update of the orientation of the agent, increasing by one the orientation in case of *actTURN_R* and decreasing by one the orientation in case of *actTURN_L*.
     * ___actSNIFF___: update the current `cell_data_.size` to the `truffle_size` of the agent, to mark the size of the truffle on that position at the current moment.

-    After that, the agent will choose the next action, depending of the following conditions are satisfied or not:
+    After that, the agent will choose the next action, depending on if the following conditions are satisfied or not:

     1. **The agent can sniff and the `time_to_smell_` is multiple of five**: when this condition is satisfied, the action is `actSNIFF`.
 If `time_to_smell_`is greater or equal to the `TIME` of the agent, the agent will try to estimate if the map is fast growth time of truffles map or not, and will update the parameter `can_i_smell_`to  `false`.
 This is use only to estimate the speed of the growth time of the truffle.
 Once is done, the agent is not allowed to sniff anymore.